 “Oh, I thought you just told stories to kids in the library!”
 Yes, that would be one form of storytelling.
-Luckily, stories, like cars, come in various forms. all with a similar intent: get a message across to others.
+Luckily, stories, like cars, come in various forms.
+All with a similar intent: get a message across to others.
 Many of us are accustomed to the stories of childhood such as Aesop’s Fables and Dr. Seuss.
 We may also be familiar with Greek or Roman stories of Myth.
-But what about true stories?
-What about your stories?
+But what about personal stories?
+And African Folktales?
+And so many more!

 Before I found storytelling, I thought these stories were just plain, ordinary events that happened in my life.
-Now, however, I find that these stories have impacted myself and the people I have told them to in an extraordinary way.
+Now, however, I find that these stories have impacted myself and listeners in an extraordinary way.
 In a way, my stories remind me of my pick-up truck.

-About 7 years ago, when I didn’t think I would have a 6-year-old daughter, I bought a 1993 Toyota pick-up truck.
+Years ago, when I didn’t think I would have another daughter, I bought a 1993 Toyota pick-up truck.
 Nothing fancy.
 It’s Black and has over 200,000 miles.
-It has 4 wheel drive and all the dings and dents that come with 4-wheel driving.
+It has 4-wheel drive and all the dings and dents that come with 4-wheel driving.
 Sometimes, it creeks and squeaks like a battle-tested war machine.
 It’s not much, but it’s mine.
 I pretty well figure that while it’s a good truck, most people wouldn’t see too much value in it.
-Yet, in 7 years, I get the same question every few months.
+Yet, over the years, I get the same question every few months.
 Sometimes at the gas station, sometimes in the parking lot, definitely when I’m at the hardware store.
 “Hey!
 How much for your truck?
 I’ll pay you cash!”
 Something that I thought only has value to me, has value to others.
 That’s what your personal stories can be.

 So check out the website.
 Read the blog.
 Watch the videos.
 Read the books.
 Most importantly, learn how to tell your story.
 To your friends, to your family, to the world.